fusionfabric/open-api-standard/README.md

 This document is the **Finastra Open API Design Guide** and the intended audience are designers, developers, or consumer of Finastra Open APIs platform (https://developer.fusionfabric.cloud/ )  .

-This document introduces the concepts of Finastra RESTful Open APIs and details associated Open API development standards.
+This document is available here (https://fusionfabric.github.io/open-api-standard/).
+It introduces the concepts of Finastra RESTful Open APIs and details associated Open API development standards.

 Finastra strategy is **API as a Product** and **API First** and these approaches lead to successful implementation of a Finastra Open API as a product.

-<span class="text-title">**Document Conventions**</span>
+### Document Conventions

 -   The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in